-Looking for a gluten-free snack?
-My recipe for flourless peanut butter walnut brownie cookies are the perfect combination of chocolate, peanut butter, and crunchy walnuts, all wrapped into a fudgy, brownie-like cookie.
-I made them especially for you!
-Oh, and also to celebrate National Grab Some Nuts Day!
-What?
-Don’t look at me like that.
-It’s a REAL holiday!
+Flourless peanut butter walnut brownie cookies are the perfect combination of chocolate, peanut butter, and crunchy walnuts.
+It’s all tucked into a gluten free, fudgy, brownie cookie.
+I made them especially for you, and to celebrate National Grab Some Nuts Day!

 I adapted the recipe from this one that I found on Sally’s Baking Addiction.
-Her version doesn’t include nuts.
-Well, it would be downright nutty of me not to include nuts in a grab some nuts day recipe, right?
+Sally’s version doesn’t include nuts, but it would be downright nutty of me not to include nuts.
+After all, this is a grab some nuts day recipe, right?
 Right!
 So, I added walnuts.
-Easy peasy.
-Oh, and I used a sugar substitute instead of refined, granulated sugar.
-If I’m going to have a sweet treat that doesn’t require my wearing stretchy pants afterward, I need to reduce the calories and fat a bit.
+And I used a sugar substitute instead of refined, granulated sugar.
+If I’m making a sweet treat that doesn’t require wearing stretchy pants afterward, I need to reduce the calories and fat a bit.

-The peanut butter I used in these brownie cookies is lower in sugar and fat than most, but please don’t let that fool you into thinking that you can eat twice as many as normal.
-It IS real peanut butter and it DOES have sugar in it.
-These are not calorie free by any stretch, gang.
+The peanut butter I used in them is lower in sugar and fat than most, but that doesn’t mean you can eat twice as many.
+It’s real peanut butter and it does have sugar in it.
+These cookies are not calorie free by any stretch, my friend.
 They’re just a lightened up version of their former self.

 I started taking Zumba classes 3 days a week instead of the core training that I had been doing.
 Oddly, it seems to be easier on my bad joints, and it’s crazy fun, I tell ya!

 When I wear my yoga pants, I look like a whale with sausage casings over my legs, but it’s okay.
 When Dear Future Husband comes on, I have fun and dance like nobody’s watching me!
 I’m burning calories with a small group of four to eight women rather than fifty of them.
 It’s much less embarrassing that way.